Gupta-Aryaman/blog/aryamanblog/content/blog/asynchronous-programming-in-python.md

 ### Async Event-Loop

 Ok.
 No worries.
-Let me just await the `main()` function call and then it should work, right?
+Let me just await the `main()` function call, and then it should work, right?

 ```python
 import asyncio